tobek/laminae/all.md

 headsoak note 724 about a system designed to allow for bad actors vs. is it ok if the good guys do it when it's not ok if the bad guys do it.

-## Lawful Good Destruction (LGD)
+## Hierarchy Empathy Dissolution (LGD)

 [transferred]

 ***

-# **Neutral Good**
+# **Synthesis Empathy**

-## Neutral Good Creation (NGC)
+## Synthesis Empathy Creation (NGC)

 [transferred]

-## Neutral Good Preservation (NGP)
+## Synthesis Empathy Equilibrium (NGP)

 [opposite to NEP, and between the two of them have something to say about the presence or absence of free will - perhaps both planes work in the exact same way, but in one the action is taken as an argument for free will and in the other the action is taken as an argument for determinism]

 Literal angels that journey nomadically around the multiverse to tip the scales and shore up goodness in peril.
-The angel over your shoulder, swaying everyone from peasants to emperors in the face of adversity (and in opposition to Neutral Evil Preservation)
+The angel over your shoulder, swaying everyone from peasants to emperors in the face of adversity (and in opposition to NEP)

-## Neutral Good Destruction (NGD)
+## Synthesis Empathy Dissolution (NGD)

 Could swap with LGD